MinaPecheux/Advent-Of-Code/2015/Python/README.md

 Part I and Part II are very similar: the second part only adds a new constraint to the valid recipes - they must have exactly 500 calories.
 To apply this criterion, we just need to add a little ``if`` statement with a ``numpy`` conditional selection.

 *Note: once again, I've put some progress bar with the ``tqdm`` package so that the user keeps track of the computation process.*

+### Day 16: Aunt Sue

+#### Answers
+**Part I: 103 • Part II: 405**

+Day 16 is quite an easy-peasy problem that makes for a nice pause in the month!
+Once again, by using the right data type, we can significantly increase the efficiency of our program.

+Here, I use dictionaries to quickly look up the matching parameters, and I isolate the ids of the aunts that match the given criteria.

+In Part I, we only check equalities.
+In Part II, we also have some inequalities, depending on the checked key.
+Overall, we can create a list of potential matches that contains either 1 or 2 items.

+I admit that, for Part II, I don't know if there is an actual way of choosing between the two candidates.
+My guess was that it couldn't be the same as the answer for Part I, but I don't know if it is a sound strategy... ;)